GMOD/jbrowse-components/products/jbrowse-cli/README.md

   --out=out        synonym for target

-  --skipCheck      Don't check whether or not you are in a JBrowse directory

   --target=target  path to config file in JB2 installation directory to write out to.
                    Creates ./config.json if nonexistent